pepijnbruinaars/MinCompSpin_SimulatedAnnealing/README.md

 `saa.exe my_data`

 In this case, the initial partition is a random partition.
-Alternatively, to load an initial partition, use
+Optionally, to load an initial partition, use

 `saa.exe my_data -l my_partition`